EndBug/add-and-commit/README.md

 ### Tagging:

 You can tag commits with the `tag` option: when used, it will create a lightweight tag for the commit with the name you set as input.
 If not entered (or if an empty string is passed) teh action won't create any tag.
+If there is already a tag with the name you entered it will be overwritten, and so the tag will be "updated".

 ### Examples: